 The Committee concludes that a like analysis applies to the financial interest a judge holds through membership in an open-member bar association.
 The judge's interest in a professional organization of the bar association type is particularly tenuous, for the "financial" aspect is inconsequential, if it could be said to exist at all.
 The Committee therefore sees no impropriety in a judge sitting on a case where an open-membership bar association of which the judge is a member is a party.
-The judge must determine, however, that no other disqualifying interest exists, for example, participation in development of the bar association position on the matter or service as an officer or board member of the association.
+The judge must determine, however, that no other disqualifying interest exists, for example, participation in development of the bar association.
 See Advisory Opinion No. 85 ("Membership and Participation in the American Bar Association").
 Again, this conclusion is subject to the general qualifications contained in Canons 3C(1)(c) and (3)(c).